awslabs/kinesis-aggregation/java/KinesisTestProducers/README.md

-# Example Kinesis Producer Classes for Testing
+# Kinesis Java Record Aggregator Test Producers

+This project contains a number of sample executable Java classes that demonstrate different methods of publishing records to Amazon Kinesis.

 ## Runnable Classes

+This project provides three different runnable Java classes for publishing data to Amazon Kinesis:

-`SampleNormalProducer.java` - Uses a standard Kinesis PutRecords call to send records to the Kinesis stream in a single batch using PutRecords.
+`SampleNormalProducer.java` - Uses a standard Kinesis `PutRecords` call to send records to the Kinesis stream in a single batch.

-`SampleKPLProducer.java` - Uses the official Kinesis Producer Library to send records to the Kinesis stream as Aggregated Protobuf Encoded messages.
+`SampleKPLProducer.java` - Uses the official Kinesis Producer Library (KPL) to send records to the Kinesis stream as aggregated records.

-`SampleAggregatorProducer.java` - Uses the KinesisAggregator project from this repository to create KPL-compatible records and send them to Kinesis as Aggregated Protobuf Encoded messages.
+`SampleAggregatorProducer.java` - Uses the `KinesisAggregator` project from this repository to create aggregated records and send them to Kinesis.

 ## Run Instructions

 1. Build the project with Maven: `mvn install`

 2. The producers rely on the Java [DefaultAWSCredentialsProviderChain] (https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) to set permissions.
-You must supply them with credentials that have Put* access to the Kinesis stream you specify.
-See [Using the Default Credential Provider Chain] (http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/credentials.html#id1) for the various other methods you can use to supply AWS credentials.
+You must supply credentials that have Put* access to the Kinesis stream you specify.
+See [Using the Default Credential Provider Chain] (http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/credentials.html#id1) for the various methods you can use to supply AWS credentials.

 3. The command to run the producers is of the form: